 What a trendy topic to talk about data analytics!
 Big data here, data analytics there or even more machine learning and artificial intelligence.
 That have been the words that every manager must have heard in the past years.
 As social media were a few years ago, now firms in any industries need to embrace the world of data to stay competitive.
 Big data has transformed the world we live in and yes anyone should take advantage of it.
-But not everyone knows how to use it… Indeed most of the companies are sitting on a treasure trove of customer data, historical performance and other worthful of insights, but for most of them do not know how to use it.
+But not everyone knows how to use it… Indeed most of the companies are sitting on a treasure of customer data, historical performance and other worthful of insights.
+Most of them do not know how to use it.
 Here are the four mistakes that most managers make with data.

 Mistake 1: Not understanding the issues of integration

-“Data lakes” can solve this problem, but as data are very often unstructured, it is very difficult to store it in a structured way.
+“Data lakes” can solve this problem.
+But as data are very often unstructured, it is very difficult to store it in a structured way.

 Mistake 2: Not realizing the limits of unstructured data